Intune Autodiscovery

 - Navigate back to the top-level directory you created the app in and choose App Registrations.

-- Select your newly created app and make note of the Application (client) ID.
-This will be used as the Client ID in Device42.
+- Select your newly created app and note the Application (client) ID.
+This is used as the Client ID in Device42.

 - Select Certificates & Secrets and then New Client Secret.